groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.words.revision/revisionaction/_index.md

 ```

-The revision will be removed if it is of type INSERTION or will be displayed if the type is DELETION.
+Indicates that the revision will be removed if it is of type INSERTION, or it will be displayed if the type is DELETION.

 ### values() {#values--}
 ```